 Confidence.
 This is a word that you will see on many job descriptions, under the desired skills and attributes.
 Employers look for future employees that exude confidence in all areas - their working ability, their personality and when meeting new people or colleagues.
 Having confidence in your own abilities and skills is the first step, the rest will follow as you learn on the job.

 1. Smile!
 If you come across as a happy, positive person then interviewers will automatically warm to you.
-Employers are often looking for someone with a positive energy, that has that 'sparkle'.
+Employers are often looking for someone with a positive energy, that has that sparkle.

 2. Eye contact - make sure you keep looking the interviewer in the eye, try not to look down when answering questions.
 This can be tricky for a lot of people but eye contact displays assertiveness and you can engage directly with the other person instead of looking like your trying to search for answers.

-4. Dress appropriately but make sure you are comfortable – depending on the role, a smart outfit is usually required in an interview be that a suit, or a dress and a blazer.
-On the other hand, don't wear something that makes you feel uncomfortable, as this will affect your confidence e.g. skyscraper stilettos or a too-tight fitting jacket.
+4. Dress appropriately but make sure you are comfortable - depending on the role, a smart outfit is usually required in an interview that is a suit, or a dress and a blazer.
+On the other hand, don't wear something that makes you feel uncomfortable, as this will affect your confidence eg skyscraper stilettos or a too-tight fitting jacket.
 If you look smart then you automatically come across as someone who is serious about the role and you tend to feel more confident if you feel happy with your appearance and the outfit you have chosen.